The leaf space of a multiplicative foliation: An application

-\begin{remark} In the Lie group case, the Poisson Lie group $(G/N, q(\mathsf{D}_G))$ associated to an integrable Dirac Lie group $(G, \mathsf D_G)$ satisfying the necessary regularity assumptions was also a \emph{Poisson homogeneous space} of the Dirac Lie group.
-Here, the Poisson Lie groupoid associated to the Dirac groupoid is, in general, \emph{not} a Poisson homogeneous space of the Dirac groupoid since the quotient $G/\mathsf{G_0}$ is not a homogeneous space of the Lie groupoid $G\rr P$. \end{remark}
+\begin{remark} In the Lie group case, the Poisson Lie group $(G/N, q(\mathsf{D}_G))$ associated to a Dirac Lie group $(G, \mathsf D_G)$ satisfying the necessary regularity assumptions was also a \emph{Poisson homogeneous space} of the Dirac Lie group.
+In general, the Poisson groupoid associated to the Dirac groupoid is \emph{not} a Poisson homogeneous space of the Dirac groupoid since the quotient $G/\mathsf{G_0}$ is not a homogeneous space of the Lie groupoid $G\rr P$. \end{remark}